nalej/docs/docs/web/infrastructure/ecandagents.md

 ![Agent joint token](../../img/infra_eca_agenttoken.png)

-This view shows the certificate \(and when it expires\) and the token needed for an agent to join this EC.
+This view shows the certificate (and its expiration date) and the token needed for an agent to join this EC.

 **Unlink EC**